of Growing Garlic:

 the underground bulbs may be smaller, but you can harvest

-top-set bulbils.
-Eat them or plant them in fall for fresh
+top-set bulbils to eat or plant them in fall for fresh greens

 • Poke around a few garlic bulbs in late July or early